Surrounding Area

 Cathedral of St. Matthew of the Apostle

 Listed on the National Register of Historic Places, the Cathedral of St. Matthew of the Apostle dates back to 1895.
 Most notably, the cathedral was the location of President John F. Kennedy’s funeral mass in 1963.
 Named in honor of Saint Matthew the Apostle, the patron saint of civil servants, every year on the Sunday before the first Monday of October when the Supreme Court returns to session, “Red Mass" is held to guide those within the legal profession.
-Members of Congress, Supreme Court Justices, diplomats as well as the President of the United States is often in attendance.
+Members of Congress, Supreme Court Justices, diplomats and the President of the United States are often in attendance.

 Anderson House